Student Login

 NAIT’s Mawji Centre hosts Business Innovation Showcase highlighting student-owned companies

-By Taylor Winnie Hughes on April 22, 2025
+By Nick Petlock on April 10, 2025

-Ideas ranged from concept, to prototype to functional product with opportunities to secure funding and get community feedback.
+Ideas ranged from concept to prototype to functional product, with opportunities to secure funding and get community feedback.

 Bianca Hamtig explains her product, InNAIT, to the public.